Skip to product information

 Brand History

-GLASS-LAB is a third-generation glass workshop in Tokyo, descended from the Shiina Glassworks founded in 1950.
-Now led by artisan Takayuki Shiina, the studio focuses on Edo Kiriko—but with a distinctly modern edge.
+Shiina-Kiriko is a collection of Edo Kiriko glassware created by GLASS-LAB, a third-generation glass workshop in Tokyo descended from the Shiina Glassworks founded in 1950.
+Now led by artisan Takayuki Shiina, the studio explores new dimensions in traditional cut glass.